 7: Lobuche – Gorakshep – Everest Base Camp (5364m) (5140m).

 Along the Khumbu glacier’s edge, the trail leads to Gorakshep.
 We can still see the panoramas of snow-capped mountains.
-After passing a small slope from Changri glacier and a zigzag trail, we finally get to Gorakshep.
+After passing a mini slope from Changri glacier and a zigzag path, we finally get to Gorakshep.
 After lunch in Gorakshep, we travel to Everest Base Camp.
 We can observe hanging glaciers as well as many tents used for expeditions.
 Your dream came true when you arrived at Everest Base Camp, but there is no glimpse of Everest from here.
 After that, it’s back to Gorakshep.

 8: Gorakshep – Kalapattar (5545m) – Lobuche (4910m).